 Students can be refused the offer of a place at the College if

 1. Their reference makes it clear that they are not supported by their current teachers for further progression in full-time education.

 2. They have course or career preferences which simply cannot be accommodated within the College's current course offer.

 3. Their application is received after the end of April and the College is likely to have reached its target offer total.
 These students will be offered places on the waiting list.

-Applicants from the contributory schools of Sion Manning, St Thomas More, the Sacred Heart, and St George's will have application forms available at their schools which once completed should be returned to their Head of Year.
+Applicants from the contributory schools of All Saints College and St Thomas More will have application forms available at their schools which once completed should be returned to their Head of Year.
 Students not from the contributory schools should complete the application forms available with the prospectus and return to:

 St Charles Catholic Sixth Form College (Admissions)

 After application the applicant must send in a completed reference from their head of year.
 If this cannot be provided, copies of the most recent school report will be required at interview.
 Applicants are then invited for an interview.
 On the basis of our admissions criteria, the interview and the reference, offers of places will be made.
 The College operates a waiting list for those applications received too late for immediate consideration.
 Applications received after the end of January will be placed on the waiting list.